DanuserLab/u-probe/README.md

 For more information, please see [**Biosensors for characterizing the dynamics of rho family GTPases in living cells**](https://www.ncbi.nlm.nih.gov/pubmed/20235099), *Curr Protoc Cell Biol*, 2010, Chapter 14:Unit 14.11.1-26, written by Louis Hodgson, Feimo Shen, Klaus Hahn.

 ## Documentation
-Detailed instructions for how to download and load the biosensor package into MATLAB is provided via the [Wiki](https://github.com/DanuserLab/Biosensor/wiki/Installation) tab that is located at the top of this GitHub repository.
+Detailed instructions for how to download and load the u-probe package into MATLAB is provided via the [Wiki](https://github.com/DanuserLab/u-probe/wiki/Installation) tab that is located at the top of this GitHub repository.

-Comprehensive descriptions of the Biosensor package and its individual steps are available on the [Wiki](https://github.com/DanuserLab/Biosensor/wiki/Biosensors-Package-Description) tab as well.
+Comprehensive descriptions of the u-probe package and its individual steps are available on the [Wiki](https://github.com/DanuserLab/u-probe/wiki/u-probe-Package-Description) tab as well.

 ## Software Feedback
-Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/Biosensor/issues) tab that is located at the top of this GitHub repository.
+Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/u-probe/issues) tab that is located at the top of this GitHub repository.
 General instruction on how to create an issue on GitHub can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Version History
 ### New in Version 3.2:
-- Renamed the software package to **u-probe**.
+- Renamed the software package from **Biosensor** to **u-probe**.
 Please select **u-probe** from the analysis packages list to run the software.

 ### New in Version 3.1:
 - Added a step to crop a ROI for segementation and its following steps.